pdjr-build/firmware-factory/modules/THR100/README.md

-To cater for the needs of some hydraulic systems which require operation of a load-sense valve when there is a call for any thruster operation, a __THR100__ in operating mode can be further configured to operate both its output relays whenever it receives an operating command of any sort.
+To cater for the needs of some hydraulic systems which require operation of a load-sense valve when there is a call for any thruster operation, a __THR100__ in operating mode can be set to operate both its output relays whenever it receives an operating command of any sort allowing eithr the PORT or STARBOARD relay to be used to operate load-sense.

 A simple installation controlling a single electrical thruster from one helm location will require two __THR100__ modules: one installed